osiweb/Hardware/new/sol20/personality/README.md

 1. Solder a jumper wire between pin 5 of U22 and pin B3 of J5.
 1. Reinstall the SOL-PC mainboard and reassemble.

-## Fxxx mapping modification - no mainboard jumpers (Use cable instead)
+## Fxxx mapping modification - no permanent mainboard modification (Use cable instead)
 1. Start with a 2-wire cable with 2-pin female socket header.
 You can buy one premade, such as [this one from Sparkfun](https://www.sparkfun.com/products/10372), or make one yourself.